PayString/rfcs/src/spec/payid-easy-checkout.md

 This protocol can be referred to as the `PayId Easy Checkout Protocol`.
 It uses the following terminology:

-* PayID client: a client that queries a PayID server using the PayID Protocol as defined in [PAYID-PROTOCOL][].
+* PayID Easy Checkout Client: A client that queries a PayID Discovery Server using the PayID Discovery Protocol as defined in [PAYID-DISCOVERY][] and that assembles a PayID Easy Checkout URL.
-* PayID server: the endpoint that returns payment account(s) information, which conforms to the PayID Protocol.
+* PayID Discovery Server: the endpoint that returns a PayID Discovery JRD conforming to the PayID Discovery Protocol as defined in [PAYID-DISCOVERY][].
 * Recipient: Individual or entity receiving a payment (e.g., e-commerce merchant, charity).
 * Payer: Individual or entity originating a payment to a `recipient`.
 * Wallet: A device or application that holds funds (may be a non-custodial wallet).
-* PayID Easy Checkout URL: The URL that is the result of the PayID Easy Checkout protocol; can be used to redirect a client to a wallet corresponding to a particular PayID.
+* PayID Easy Checkout URL: The URL that is the result of the PayID Easy Checkout protocol; can be used to redirect a client to a wallet corresponding to a particular PayID as defined in [PAYID-URI][].

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC2119][] and [RFC9174][].

 # Introduction

-The PayID Easy Checkout Protocol is a minimal protocol that allows a recipient (e.g., an online merchant or a charity) to request a payment from a payer using only the payer's PayID.
-Implementations of the protocol should require little to no server-side engineering efforts, while creating an improved and uniform user experience for payers.
+The PayID Easy Checkout Protocol is a minimal protocol that allows a recipient (e.g., an online merchant or a charity) to request a payment from a payer using only the payer's PayID as defined in [PAYID-URI][].
+Implementations of the protocol require little to no server-side engineering efforts, while creating a seamless and uniform user experience for payers.

-The main focus of the Protocol is on PayID Easy Checkout Discovery, which defines how a PayID client can use a PayID to retrieve a PayID Easy Checkout URL which represents a resource that the payer's digital wallet can use to initiate a payment to the merchant.
+The main focus of the Protocol is on PayID Easy Checkout Discovery, which defines how a PayID Easy Checkout Client can use a PayID to retrieve a PayID Easy Checkout URL which represents a resource that the payer's digital wallet can use to initiate a payment to the merchant.

 Though the [appendix](#appendix) of this specification provides an example usage of a